 PhD students entering the MCS program will have their health insurance provided through GatorGradCare.
-Make sure to fill out a waiver in order to clear your insurance hold or we will not be able to register you at the beginning of the fall semester.
+You must fill out a waiver every year to avoid an expensive insurance charge.

 For more information, visit the Student Health Insurance Website.

 Contact Information for the Student Healthcare Center.